microsoft/charticulator.com/_tutorials/tutorial9.md

     - timeBegin: 24.80
       timeEnd: 27.40
       text: |
-        Set the color of rectangles to light Blue
+        Set the color of the mark to light blue

     - timeBegin: 27.40
       timeEnd: 30.49